pgeu/pgeu-system/docs/confreg/integrations.md

 While the page is open, a scheduled job will periodically check if a new post has shown up in the queue, and post a notification if it has (provided the user allowed notifications in the browser).

+### Working with hashtags <a name="hashtags"></a>

+A number of per-conference hashtags be registered.
+If these are registered without any further data set, they will become available to "easy click" to add to manual posts.
+It is also possible to flag them as *Auto add*.
+If this is done, the hashtag(s) in question will be automatically added to:

+* All news posts made (always)
+* Post text for new posts in the backend (can still be edited)
+* Post text for new posts in the mobile app (can still be edited)

+Specifically, they will **not** be added to campaigns and sponsor confirmation posts, as these already have their own templates.

+The postsd will be added in the order specified by *sortkey*.

 ## Attendee only broadcasts <a name="attendeebroadcast"></a>